 There are Better Alternatives For Kids' Teeth

 Increasing access to dental care, prevention and education is the only real solution to improving kids' dental health.

-Instead of spending millions of dollars to begin fluoridating the public water, and $350,000 or more a year on fluoridation chemicals that are largely wasted, why don't we invest that money in directly dental care that actually reaches at-risk kids?
+Instead of spending millions of dollars to begin fluoridating the public water across Sonoma County, and millions more a year on fluoridation chemicals that are largely wasted and could harm our precious environment, why don't we invest that money in directly dental care that actually reaches at-risk kids?

 Want to know more?
 Go to our Get the Facts page

 Fluoridation is an obsolete measure that's simply not worth the risk.